astralfields/dotfiles/README.md

 all files from their actual locations.
 This way I can more easily keep things up-to-date on both my desktop PC and laptop, since I just need to add/commit/push changed files, and pull on the other device.
 Then I just need to change comments around since a few things differ between my laptop and desktop setups.

 (A more elegant way of doing this would be making my entire home folder a git repo and taking care of include/exclude files... but I'm not a programmer, I literally only use git to sync this rice, and in the spirit of "don't fix what's not broken" I have no intention of changing it.)

-*Constructive* criticism concerning my rice is very welcome.
+Constructive criticism welcome.

-Criticism, constructive as it may be, concerning my methods, writing style, formatting etc. will more than likely fall on deaf ears.
-I have no interest in "doing things the right way".
-I just want things to work, and as I am not a programmer, you will not have to deal with my atrocities anywhere but in this exact git repo.
-So, deal with it. :)